 Where do you learn the words and gestures and all of the concepts attached to them?
 You are not born with them.
 You obviously learn them as you grow up in a certain society.
 That’s why it is logical to conclude it’s your Acquired Self who gets insulted.

 With every word, there is a concept attached.
-For example, the word STUPID has a whole concept of un-intelligence, inadequacy and worthlessness attached to it.
-When your developing monster learns this word, it stores all the negative concepts attached to the word.
-When someone calls you by that word, the negative concept attached to that word is activated and negative thoughts trigger negative emotions.
-You feel unintelligent, worthless, inadequate and angry.
+For example, the word STUPID has a whole concept of dumb, inadequate and worthless attached to it.
+When your developing Acquired Self learns this word, it stores all the negative concepts attached to the word.
+When someone calls you that word, the negative concept attached to that word triggers negative emotions.
+Then, you feel dumb, worthless, inadequate and angry.
 You didn’t deserve it.
-How dare someone say that to you.
-Actually, your monster’s sense of self-esteem is threatened.
-Therefore, your monster fights back verbally or even physically in order to secure its existence, its self-esteem.
+How dare someone say that to you?

 True Freedom from Insults

 Is it possible to be free of insults?
 The answer is yes, but only when you get to the root of the problem.
 When you realize that it is your Acquired Self that gets insulted, you can be free of insults by freeing yourself from your Acquired Self.
-Then, you realize that it is your Acquired Self who is holding onto painful memories when it felt insulted.
+Then, you realize that it is your Acquired Self who is holding onto painful memories of insults.
 Those painful experiences are not happening in the present moment, but only happening in your head.
 This simple realization can free you of the huge load of painful memories.
-You also realize that you don’t have to keep proving your worth and being praised by others.
+You also realize that you don’t have to keep proving your worth.
 The need for praise simply vanishes.
 Then, you don’t react to remarks of praise or insult.
 People can say whatever they want: it does not make you elated or angry.